 2020 is the year that some of the most-hyped technologies of the Fourth Industrial Revolution will reach full maturity and begin to deliver on their promise.

-Zvika Krieger is the Head of Technology Policy and Partnerships at the World Economic Forum and serves on the leadership team of the Forum’s Center for the Fourth Industrial Revolution in San Francisco.
-He served as the U.S. Department of State's first-ever Representative to Silicon Valley and Senior Advisor for Technology and Innovation, working with the tech sector on tackling global challenges and leading State Department policy and strategy formulation on emerging technology.
-He previously created and led the State Department's innovation lab in Washington DC.
-At the Department of Defense, he served as a senior advisor to then-Deputy Secretary of Defense Ashton Carter, as well as a Senior Strategist in the Office of the Secretary of Defense, where his portfolios included climate change, Middle East strategy, innovation, and emerging technology.
-Before joining government, he led the relaunch of the Center for Middle East Peace and served as Senior Vice President.
-He spent almost a decade as a journalist, including as a foreign policy correspondent at The Atlantic, editor and writer at The New Republic, and Middle East correspondent for Newsweek based in Egypt and Lebanon and covering most of the Arab world.
-He attended Yale University (Political Science) and the American University in Cairo (Arabic Language), and has taught courses on technology, design, policy, and global challenges at Stanford, UC Berkeley, and the Rhode Island School of Design.
+Former Head of Technology Policy and Partnerships, World Economic Forum and serves on the leadership team of the Forum’s Centre for the Fourth Industrial Revolution in San Francisco.
+Formerly: U.S. Department of State's first-ever Representative to Silicon Valley and Senior Adviser for Technology and Innovation, working with the tech sector on tackling global challenges and leading State Department policy and strategy formulation on emerging technology; created and led the State Department's innovation lab in Washington DC; a senior adviser to then-Deputy Secretary of Defence Ashton Carter, Department of Defence; Senior Strategist, Office of the Secretary of Defence, where portfolios included climate change, Middle East strategy, innovation, and emerging technology; led the relaunch of the Center for Middle East Peace as Senior Vice-President; almost a decade as a journalist, including as Foreign Policy Correspondent, the Atlantic, Editor and Writer, the New Republic, and Middle East Correspondent, Newsweek, based in Egypt and Lebanon and covering most of the Arab world.
+Degree in Political Science, Yale University; degree in Arabic Language, American University in Cairo.
+Has taught courses on technology, design, policy and global challenges at Stanford, University of California, Berkeley, and the Rhode Island School of Design.